 Thinking of a MINI or a Fiat 500?
 Then you also need to be thinking about Vauxhall's trendy little ADAM.
 Jonathan Crouch drives the brand's little lifestyle citycar.

 The ADAM is Vauxhall's refreshingly different take on the small car sector.
-It doesn't replace the brand's conventional citycar and supermini offerings but it does offer a more stylish option that sits somewhere in between for buyers bored by the sight of BMW's reinvented MINI on every drive and unmoved by Fiat's funky 500.
+It tries not to trespass on the territory of the brand's existing citycar and supermini models but does offer a more stylish option that sits somewhere in between for buyers bored by the sight of BMW's reinvented MINI on every drive and unmoved by Fiat's funky 500.
 Here's a fashionable alternative with an encyclopaedic list of options, bidding for individuality beyond the hatchback herd.
+The only remaining ADAM body style is the fixed-top three-door hatch and it can now only be had with a 70PS 1.2-litre petrol engine.

 The model title's is a nod to Adam Opel, the founder of Vauxhall's European sister company, but is unlikely to start a trend for Biblical car names.
-It may though, start a trend for buyer personalisation, the like of which the market has never before seen.
-With over a million possible specification and trim combinations, the chances of two identical Vauxhall ADAMs ever being produced are statistically quite slim.
-Ground-breaking where it matters then - in the showroom.
-To disguise perhaps the fact that this car is actually quite conventional in arguably less important areas, running on the underpinnings of Vauxhall's old third generation Corsa.
-The dealer network won't mind.
-It's the stylish look and feel that will sell this model.
+The trendy looks disguise the fact that this car is actually quite conventional, running on the underpinnings of Vauxhall's old third generation Corsa.
+Still, it's the stylish look and feel that will sell this model.
 True enough, the Griffin brand has brought us some stylish designs in the past, but they've only appealed to a small percentage of the car buying population.
-Now at last, we've a Vauxhall with widespread chic appeal - a pretty new concept for British customers to grasp.
+Here, we've a Vauxhall with more widespread chic appeal.
 Let's try it.

-Though Vauxhall offers an unusual 'Rocks Air' convertibe version of this car, most buyers will be looking at the single three-door hatch bodystyle.
-At under 3.7m in length, this ADAM is actually shorter than many citycars and a full 300mm shorter than Vauxhall's Corsa supermini.
+The only remaining ADAM body style is the fixed-top three-door hatch.
+At under 3.7m in length, this Vauxhall is actually shorter than many of its citycar rivals and a full 300mm shorter than a Corsa supermini.
 But there's more to it than that.
 The tall height and the considerable width - it's actually wider than a Corsa - positions it visually as a bigger car than it actually is.
 A clever trick, which also pays dividends inside.
 As in a Fiat 500, the high roof gives a spacious feel, something that here is further underlined by the greater width and glass area.
 But all the smoke and mirrors in the world can't create space where there isn't much and Vauxhall's claim that this design can 'comfortably seat four adults' requires for fulfilment the directive that those in the front should be very short-legged indeed.
 And at the wheel?
-Well, as a buyer you'll have used the enormous trim choice range to complete a decor finish that's either restrained, wilfully extrovert or more likely, as in this case, a feel that's somewhere between the two.
-Most models offer a dash dominated by the optional 7-inch LCD colour Intellilink infotainment system, one of the first to be able to communicate with both Apple and Android devices and applications and operable either via the touchscreen itself or through steering wheel switchgear.
+Well, as a buyer you'll have opted for a decor finish that's either restrained, wilfully extrovert or more likely, a feel that's somewhere between the two.
 Out back, a prod on the rear Griffin badge reveals a 170-litre boot that lies size-wise somewhere between slightly smaller shape of a MINI and the slightly larger one of a Fiat 500.

 |County Motor Works Vauxhall|